-The universe of data from all markets suggests that there are seven possible fish substitutes for hake,29 but a typical stall only offers two or three varieties of fish.
-Table C.2 in the Appendix describes the availability and price of different fish species observed by mystery shoppers in ferias during September 2015.
-The most common fish substitute is pomfret, which can be found in two-thirds of all markets.
+The universe of data from all markets suggests that there are seven possible fish substitutes for hake,29 but a typical stall only offers two or three varieties of fish.30 The most common fish substitute is pomfret, which can be found in two-thirds of all markets.
 Pomfret is larger and (arguably) more tasty than hake fish and is not over-exploited.
-In Table 7, we study the availability of pompfret (column 1), or any other non-hake fish including pomfret (column 2), as a function of the treatment status of the market where the fish stall is located.
+In Table 6, we study the availability of pompfret (column 1), or any other non-hake fish including pomfret (column 2), as a function of the treatment status of the market where the fish stall is located.

-The penultimate row of the table indicates that stalls in control markets are 29 percentage points more likely to start selling pomfret during the September hake ban, so it appears that
+The penultimate row of the table indicates that stalls in control markets are 29 percentage points more likely to start selling pomfret during the September hake ban, so it appears that vendors in general move towards substitutes during the ban.
+The increase in pomfret sales

 The "at least one" formulation is attractive because this indicator evenly divides the sample into equal halves.

 29They are pomfret, mackerel, silverside, salmon, sawfish, albacore and southern hake.
 Of these substitutes, the southern hake is the only one with a similar ban, but in August.
 The southern hake is considerably larger than the common hake and is harvested in the southern regions of the country, without any geographical overlap with the common hake.
 More details are available in Subpesca (2015).